-- (1) Where a crossover is in an unsafe location, Council may give notice to the owner or occupier to - (a) remove the crossover; or - (b) make the crossover safe. - (2) In determining whether the crossover is in an unsafe location, Council shall have regard to - - (a) any guidelines or advice Main Roads Western Australia sought or published from time to time; - (b) the usage of the thoroughfare; and - (c) alternative treatments available to make the crossover safe. - (3) Any notice issued under subclause (1) is to give a minimum period of 28 days to remove or make the crossover safe, provided immediate measures are taken to advise users of the thoroughfare of the circumstances deemed unsafe.
+- (1) Where a crossover is in an unsafe location, the local government may give notice to the owner or occupier to - (a) remove the crossover; or - (b) make the crossover safe. - (2) In determining whether the crossover is in an unsafe location, the local government shall have regard to - (a) any guidelines or advice Main Roads Western Australia sought or published from time to time; - (b) the usage of the thoroughfare; and - (c) alternative treatments available to make the crossover safe. - (3) Any notice issued under subclause (1) is to give a minimum period of 28 days to remove or make the crossover safe, provided immediate measures are taken to advise users of the thoroughfare of the circumstances deemed unsafe.